 O Buy new shoes or new running clothes.
 A simple investment in new running gear might be just what you need to get excited about running again.

 O Sign up for a new fitness class.
 Learn how to do yoga, Pilates or kick boxing.
+You can shop online for protective head gear and grappling gloves.
 If Tai Chi looks interesting, give a try.
 How about scuba diving?Ever tried deep-water running?
 Go for it.
 Can’t swim?
 It’s about time you learned.

 O Leave your watch, phone and GPS at home.
 Don’t time your run.
 Just run in any direction your feet take you and for any length of time which feels reasonable.
 Be spontaneous.
 Don’t limit yourself by time or length of run.

 O Take five.
 If you’re still having a difficult time finding the motivation to get out the door and go for a run, tell yourself you’ll only run for five minutes.
 Usually after just a few minutes of running, you’ll forget all about it and keep going.

 Sometimes that’s all it takes to get a new ‘tude about running.
 Change your routine, make new goals, take a class and you’ll be back to your old self in no time.

 If not, it might be time to take a break from running.
 It’s fine to take a week or two off.
 That’s usually all it takes to find your inner mojo again.